danielshires/tip-calculator-app-main/README.md

 ### What I learned

-This was a tricky task, as I decied to store all of the data in an object, instead of doing the main functionality inside functions.
-I've seen other solutions with less lines of code, but I wanted to explore how to work with objects, and using object methods to caculature other propeties set inside an object.
+This was a tricky task, as I decied to store all of the data in an object, instead of doing the calculations inside functions.
+I've seen other solutions with less lines of code, but I wanted to explore how to work with objects, and using object methods to caculatue propeties set inside an object.

 For example, inside the 'data' object, I stored three values for the bill total, tip value and number of people.
 ```js